 Basal Cell Carcinoma

-Basal cell carcinoma (BCC) is a common skin cancer.
-Cancer occurs when cells grow without control or order.
-BCC begins in the epidermis (top layer of the skin).
-The cancer cells form a tumor.
+BCC is a common skin cancer that begins in the top layer of the skin.
 BCC grows slowly and rarely spreads.

 BCC usually forms on skin that has been exposed to the sun.
 Tumors on the head, ears, nose, and neck are common.
 Most tumors are not painful.
 The following are common signs of a BCC: